Bashby/healthfull/README.md

 This project uses node / npm for dependency management.
 So to get started, install the dependencies.

+You can use either of the following steps to get the code built and running.
+Then, navigate to:

+    http://localhost:8080/

+#### Docker

+    docker-compose build
+    docker-compose up

+#### Local Environment / NPM

     npm install

-Then, start the webpack development server

 	npm run dev

-Then, navigate to

-    http://localhost:8080/

 ### Team
 _<team@healthfullapp.com>_